cjumel/dotfiles/README.md

 ### Other

-Some tools I use & which have a configuration don't live in this repository.
+Here I describe some other tools I use & which have a configuration that don't live in this repository or no file-based configuration at all.

 #### [Neovim](https://neovim.io/)